Blockchain in Public Sector: Good or Bad Idea?

-However, there are still several questions remaining on feasibility, benefits and security of the implementation in the public sector.
+Technological advances such as blockchain can completely revolutionise the ways that people interact with government and other public sector institutions.
+But, there are still several questions remaining on the feasibility, benefits and security of the implementation in the public sector.

 A blockchain is a way of securely keeping track - in chronological order - of all the transactions happening on a decentralised network.

-This network may be distributed in multiple places yet all the people involved in the network can see the same copy of the database (or ledger) at the same time so that everyone agrees what’s happened.
-Participants all have access to an identical, shared history of events that cannot subsequently be changed or edited.
+This network may be distributed in multiple places, yet all the people involved have access to an identical, shared history of events that cannot subsequently be changed or edited.

-Blockchains can be public (so-called permissionless, like Bitcoin or Ethereum) or private (permissioned - ie where the actors are known and given permission to be in the network).
-Some argue that private blockchains are not technically blockchains, which has led to wider use of the term distributed ledger technology.
+Blockchains can be public (so-called permissionless, like Bitcoin or Ethereum) or private (i.e. where the actors are known and given permission to be in the network).
+Some argue that private blockchains are not technically blockchains, which has led to wider use of the term - distributed ledger technology.

 There are also other types of distributed ledgers that can be implemented without blockchain.
 New types of distributed systems like IOTA or hashgraph have some similar properties to public blockchains but are based on a different type of technology called a DAG (directed acyclic graph).
 One of the main differences is that these systems work much more quickly than current blockchains and can be scaled faster.

-I am always hesitant to call anything a miracle cure and I don’t think blockchain is necessarily suitable for all public sector activities - there will be circumstances where another IT solution may be better or cheaper or just easier to implement.
-However, I do think blockchain can make significant efficiency savings in the public sector and also improve the quality of many government services, be it filing tax returns, managing official documents or receiving medical test results.
+Blockchain may not be necessarily suitable for all public sector activities - there will be circumstances where another IT solution may be better or cheaper or just easier to implement.
+However, blockchain can make significant efficiency savings in the public sector and also improve the quality of many government services, be it filing tax returns, managing official documents or receiving medical test results.